tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/index.md

   - "zh-cn"
   - "zh-tw"
 ---

-# Service Fabric REST API Reference
+# Service Fabric REST Client API Reference

+[Service Fabric](http://aka.ms/ServiceFabric) is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
+Service Fabric also addresses the significant challenges in developing and managing cloud applications.
+Developers and administrators can avoid complex infrastructure problems and focus on implementing mission-critical, demanding workloads that are scalable, reliable, and manageable.
+Service Fabric represents the next-generation middleware platform for building and managing these enterprise-class, tier-1, cloud-scale applications.

-Use these APIs to manage Service Fabric clusters, applications, and services.
+This document provides a reference of REST APIs to manager Service Fabric cluster, applications and services.

 All task operations conform to the HTTP/1.1 protocol specification.
-All task operations return standard HTTP status codes and may also return additional [Status and Error Codes](status-and-error-codes1.md) in the response body.
-You must make sure that requests made to these resources are secure.
+All task operations return standard HTTP status codes and may also return additional [Status and Error Codes](status-and-error-codes.md) in the response body.
+See [Service Fabric Names and JSON Serialization](service-fabric-names-and-json-serialization.md) for special considerations when serializing and de-serializing names and identities of various entities such as nodes, applications, services, partitions and replicas in the Service Fabric cluster, to and from request and response.
+You must make sure that requests and responses are secure.
 For more information, see [Authenticating Service Fabric REST Requests](authenticating-service-fabric-rest-requests.md).

  To connect to the local development cluster, you must use the correct URI with the correct client connection port, identified by {connection-port} in the URIs listed below.
 The client connection port is specified by HttpGatewayEndpoint in the cluster manifest file.

  Though the examples show http, both http and https protocols are supported by Service Fabric.
 The protocol is specified by HttpGatewayEndpoint in the cluster manifest file.